zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 ### (CSCI 6390 Only) Mini-batch Stochastic Gradient Descent (SGD)

 You will implement the SGD, but using a mini-batch of points, rather than a single point.
-Assume you sample a batch of $B$ points from the data.
+Assume you sample a batch of $B$ points from the data (can be done using the numpy random.choice function).
 Then the objective is given as

 $$J = \frac{1}{2} \sum_{i=1}^B ||\mathbf{x}_i - \mathbf{z}||^2$$